Police Ranks: Breaking Down 8 Different Law Enforcement Positions

 Most police technicians need a high school diploma or equivalent.
 No experience is typically necessary.

-This “rank” is the most well-known.
-While police officers, patrol officers and police detectives may have differing job descriptions depending on who employs them, these law enforcement officers often respond to emergency and nonemergency calls, patrol assigned areas, obtain warrants, arrest suspects and testify in court, according to the Bureau of Labor Statistics (BLS).*
+This “rank” is the most well-known and broadest of the bunch.
+While police officers, patrol officers and police detectives may have differing job descriptions depending on who employs them, these law enforcement officers often respond to emergency and non-emergency calls, patrol assigned areas, obtain warrants, arrest suspects, and testify in court, according to the Bureau of Labor Statistics (BLS).1

 3. Police corporal